Five Great Meal Ideas That Make Life Easier

 Looking for something to spread on a bagel, but can't stomach dairy?
 According to a national survey from 2013, 16% of Canadians report being lactose intolerant, and that percentage is even higher among women and many other groups of Canadians.
 Zengarry Cashew Cheese is not only dairy-free, it's rich, creamy, and as spreadable as cream cheese.
 It's also a local product, made only about an hour away from Ottawa using raw organic cashews and few added ingredients.

 The best part is Zengarry Cashew Cheese isn't limited to just one or two non-dairy options, that you might see on big box store shelves.
-On our shelves you can find flavours that range from Gruyère Style, to Raw Brie, Smokey Jalapeño, Garlic & Fine Herbs, as well as Sun Dried Tomato and Basil.
+On our shelves you can find flavours that range from Raw Brie to Smokey Jalapeño, Garlic & Fine Herbs, as well as Sun Dried Tomato and Basil.
 These dairy-free cheeses can be used in pasta sauces, layered bean dips, and quesadillas, but when you need to dash out of bed and eat something before your day starts, they make excellent savoury spreads.
 Check out zengarry.com for dozens of recipe ideas.

 2. Need a quick side dish?

 Easy side dishes come in handy when you try a new recipe, but find that there's not quite enough for a satisfying meal.
 One healthy option is GoGo Quinoa's ready to cook sides.
-From their 5 grain medley to vegan mushroom soup, these options are vegan-friendly, gluten-free, are certified organic, and are prepared in St Laurent, Quebec.
-When you are in a pinch, GoGo Quinoa’s spicy and well-seasoned sides take only 15 minutes to prepare.
+From their 5 grain mix to dairy-free soup, these options are vegan-friendly, gluten-free, are certified organic, and are prepared in St Laurent, Quebec.
+You could make your own colourful, creative sides with cooked red and black quinoa, seasonings, lemon juice and olive oil.

 Also, quinoa may be even better for you than you thought!
 Along with tofu and sushi, the New York Times recently listed it as a food that experts are more likely to consider healthy, when compared to opinion from the general public.